webong/cashier-paystack/README.md

 # Cashier Paystack
 Cashier provides an expressive, fluent interface to Paystack's subscription billing services.

+### Paystack Caveats
+Paystack does not support the increment and decrement methods on subscriptions.
+Paystack does not support upgrading or downgrading the underlying subscriptions plan Paystack does not support percentage based discounts.

 ## Composer
 First, add the Cashier package for Paystack to your dependencies: